grahampugh/grahampugh.github.io/_posts/2022-11-07-system-extensions.md

 ## Conclusion

 I don't think this behaviour is intuitive.
-It is also inconsistent with the output of the `systemextensionsctl list`. however, it was not accepted as a bug via the AppleCare ticket:
+It is also inconsistent with the output of the `systemextensionsctl list`.
+However, it was not accepted as a bug via the AppleCare ticket:

 > As it stands today, the MDM configuration must be removed by removing the profile, and this is confirmed to be known and expected by product engineering.